ericgolftourney/StoreLocatorPlus/readme.txt

 * You can use miles or kilometers
 * Pulldown list of cities and/or countries on search form can be toggled on/off.
 * Bulk upload your locations via the CSV loader.
+* Location search tracking and reporting, find out what your visitors are looking for.

 = Looking For Customized WordPress Plugins? =